Jack Wagner (politician): 2013 Pittsburgh mayoral election

 After incumbent mayor Luke Ravenstahl decided not to run for re-election, Wagner decided to run again for mayor in March 2013.
 On March 28, Wagner picked up the endorsements from four labor unions, representing about 60% of the city's 3,000 workers, including its police officers and firefighters.
 In the end, however, he was defeated in the May 21, 2013, Democratic primary election by City Councilman Bill Peduto.

-Personal life
+Personal life and family

 Wagner is married to Nancy.
 The couple has two children: Luke and Sara.
 His niece, Chelsa, was the Allegheny County Controller, and a former member of the Pennsylvania House of Representatives from the 22nd District.
 She currently serves as a judge on the Allegheny County Court of Common Pleas.
 Jack Wagner is a Roman Catholic.